-This assessment report has been established as a result of the evaluation of the active substance [Biphenyl-2-ol] as Product-type [2] (Disinfectant and algaecides not intended for direct application to humans or animals), carried out in the context of the work programme for the review of existing active substances provided for in Article 89 of Regulation (EU) No 528/2012, with a view to the possible approval of this substance.
+This assessment report has been established as a result of the evaluation of the active substance [Biphenyl-2-ol] as Product-type [3] (Veterinary hygiene biocidal product), carried out in the context of the work programme for the review of existing active substances provided for in Article 89 of Regulation (EU) No 528/2012, with a view to the possible approval of this substance.

-Biphenyl-2-ol (CAS no. 90-43-7) was notified as an existing active substance, by LANXESS Deutschland GmbH and DOW Benelux B. V., hereafter referred to as the applicant, in Producttype 2.
+Biphenyl-2-ol (CAS no. 90-43-7) was notified as an existing active substance, by LANXESS Deutschland GmbH and DOW Benelux B. V., hereafter referred to as the applicant, in Product-type 3.